THCi-phil/Test_apache_commons_compile/README.md

 Build works fine when "Runa as Java application" as debug from within Eclipse.

 But, when any reference to external library classes are added;
-(here I've used apache commons as its publically avaailble and properly tested and validated - if it's not working it's becasue of something I've done wrong, not a fault with the library). build still works fine when "Runa as Java application" as debug from within Eclipse.
+(here I've used apache commons as its publically available and properly tested and validated - if it's not working it's becasue of something I've done wrong, not a fault with the library). build still works fine when "Runa as Java application" as debug from within Eclipse.